-Creating a Customized Report (with Customized Views)
+Creating a Custom Report (using Customized Views)

 This tutorial includes the following sections:

 NOTE: Click on an image below to view it at full size.

 This first tutorial will show you how to create a customized report that shows basic employee contact information.
 We will begin by customizing the column of data found on the Employee Address screen.

 - Open the Payroll module and then select the Employee menu to view the available options.

 Fig. 01: The Employee menu provides access to a number of employee-related screens.

 - Select the Employee Address option.
 This opens the Employee Address screen where you can view and define the address settings for each employee in the payroll.

 The default set of columns begin with Surname and Given Name, and are followed by a number of other address-related items.

 - Depending on the width of your browser window, you may need to scroll to the right of the table to see the various columns that are included in this "default" view.
 In the example below, we see that the employee Telephone and Email columns appear as the last two columns in the table.